New 2023 Fiat Panda SUV one of several cheap EVs planned

 - Centoventi concept came unpainted to show how production costs could be saved

-The Italian company is known for its small cars but years of under-investment means the current Fiat 500 and Panda are ageing and uncompetitive against the Volkswagen up!, Hyundai i10 and Kia Picanto.
-Fiat-Chrysler Automobiles (FCA) has focused on Jeep models in the last few years, as Jeep’s SUV range has proven lucractive.
+The Italian company is known for its small cars but years of under-investment means the current combustion-engined Fiat 500 and Panda are ageing and uncompetitive against the Volkswagen up!, Hyundai i10 and Kia Picanto.

-Olivier Francois, Fiat’s global chief marketing officer, confirmed to our sister site Auto Express that the Panda would return, and that cheap purchase and running costs will be at the heart of its appeal - like the original 1980 Fiat Panda.
+Olivier Francois, Fiat’s global chief marketing officer, confirmed to our sister site Auto Express that the Panda would return, and that cheap purchase and running costs will be at the heart of its appeal, in the same vein as the original 1980 Fiat Panda.

 “There will be a future for [the] Panda.
 That’s why I pitched the latest 500 initially as a convertible: high-end, full of options and €30,000.
 The day I introduce the future Panda, I’ll probably do the opposite.
 I’ll introduce the most naked version with an incredible price.
 There is no Fiat as a whole if you don’t have a Panda and a 500.”

 A diesel engine would be unlikely and unnecessary in a car like the Panda, but we’d expect a small petrol engine to kick off the range.
-PSA’s lowest-powered 1.2-litre engine (used in various Citroen, Peugeot and Vauxhall models) could be fitted, or the Panda may reuse Fiat’s recently introduced mild-hybrid engine.
+Stellantis’ lowest-powered 1.2-litre engine (used in various Citroen, Peugeot and Vauxhall models) could be fitted, or the Panda may reuse Fiat’s current mild-hybrid engine.

 Francois added: “The idea is to have a full electric vehicle at the price of a combustion-engined car.
 If we can do that, it’s totally true to the Panda’s mission.
 If we can’t, we’ll probably need an engine – maybe a mild-hybrid - and a full electric.”